shin-kinos/OCTOPAS/README.md

 ![readme image 2](image/rcbl_plot.png)

 The horizontal violin plot shows that the Average Closest Branch Length (ACBL) of the original tree (n=500) is `0.092` and ACBL of the pruned tree (n=248) is `0.221`.
-Hence, the RCBL is about `2.412` (the exact number might be different as both of ACBLs are rounded at digit 3), implying that the average of branch lengths between the leaves and their closest leaves improves more than twice throught the execution of *[name of tool]*, while 95% of divergence of the phylogenetic tree is preserved.
+Hence, the RCBL is about `2.412` (the exact number might be different as both of ACBLs are rounded at digit 3), implying that the average of branch lengths between the leaves and their closest leaves improves more than twice throught the execution of OCTOPAS, while 95% of divergence of the phylogenetic tree is preserved.

 ## Queries, issues and reports

-If you have any inquiries, requests for new functionalities, reports on errors, or concerns related to the most recent release of *[name of tool]*, kindly utilize the [issues](https://github.com/shin-kinos/ThesisProject/issues) section positioned at the upper-left corner of the GitHub repository.
+If you have any inquiries, requests for new functionalities, reports on errors, or concerns related to the most recent release of OCTOPAS, kindly utilize the [issues](https://github.com/shin-kinos/ThesisProject/issues) section positioned at the upper-left corner of the GitHub repository.